-We lead Washington's efforts to track levels and sources of carbon pollution, and we work to help policy makers, scientists, business owners and all of our state's residents understand and prepare for the environmental impacts of climate change.
+We lead Washington's efforts to track levels and sources of carbon pollution, and we work to help policy makers, scientists, business owners, and all state residents understand and prepare for the environmental impacts of climate change.

-Below you can find Ecology's scientific reports related to climate change.
+Below you can find our scientific reports related to climate change.

 The Washington Legislature recognized the need to act on climate change and established limits and reporting requirements on the state’s greenhouse gas emissions reductions in 2008.
 It is our responsibility to measure the progress state agencies are making to reduce their greenhouse gas emissions and make recommendations on the need for more stringent targets for reductions.